What is edging? How to practice orgasm control for better sex

 The reason for this is that when you’re having arousal, blood flow increases to all the pelvic floor muscles, including those that are near the testicles,” she explains.
 Typically, the increased blood flow is released when you climax.
 However, when you don’t, “the blood flow hangs around and then causes this heavy pressure discomfort feeling.”

-The fact of the matter is, edging can be a healthy part of a sexual routine, provided you’re doing it with awareness and care for your body’s signals.
+What it comes down to is, edging can be a healthy part of a sexual routine, provided you’re doing it with awareness and care for your body’s signals.

 How long should edging last?

 If you’re just starting to experiment with this technique, taking it one step at a time is always advisable.
-So start with shorter periods, and extend the time as you feel more comfortable with edging.
+So start with shorter periods and extend the time as you feel more comfortable with edging.

 When it comes to sex and all that encompasses it, Dr. Killen’s advice might just hit the right spot: “Ultimately, it comes down to figuring out what you like and then communicating that to your partner.
 One type of pleasure is no better or worse than another, as long as you and your partner are both enjoying the ride.”